haohsin0303/COMS-6111-Project-3/README.md

 Since metals have different units of measurements for each metal tested, we decided it was best to simply convert all the concentrations into ppm (parts per million) units and drop the UNITS column.
 This way, we no longer have to account for different units as we are iterating through the rows in the dataset.

+There was no mapping performed on the dataset.
+The dataset was used as provided in the original link.

 ### Why we choose this data set?
 This data set contains the laboratory test results of the metal in consumer products.
 We want to know if there is any association between PRODUCT_TYPE, METAL, MANUFACTURER, and MADE_IN_COUNTRY.
 By analyzing this dataset, we can identify patterns in metal content that could be indicative of potential health hazards or violations.
 The large sample size of approximately 5,000 products is a great choice for conducting analysis and building igh confidence association rules.
 In short, this dataset can provide valuable insights into consumer product safety and can help customers make a holistic decision on what products they should purchase.